terminalcloud/apps/docs/squash.md

 ## Usage

 Just spin up your Terminal based on this snapshot.
-Access Squash by clicking the "Check your installation here" link and login with the credentials provided (see below).
+Access Squash by clicking the "Check your installation here" link and create our own account in the system.

-### Credentials

-- username: `admin`
-- password: `t3rminal`

 ---